-Work made for the festival included exhibitions, dance, music, theatre, dinners, workshops, performances, talks, demonstrations, poetry, screenings, tours, and interventions.
-To create a cohesive, easily negotiated event, Household provided recognisable and consistent branding and an app to unite the myriad projects that were shown during the festival.
+The festival programme included exhibitions, dance, music, theatre, dinners, workshops, performances, talks, demonstrations, poetry, screenings, tours, and interventions.
+To create a cohesive, easily negotiated event, Household provided recognisable and consistent branding and an app.

 Ann & Ken Bartley